ernest-bruce/human-internet/internet_plan/internet_plan.md

 ## the components of digital·happiness
-the previous section lays out the **Peoples•Foundation** conceptual approaches to accomplishing its mission and goals
+the previous section lays out the **Peoples·Foundation** conceptual approaches to accomplishing its mission and goals
 · this section deals with the concrete software and hardware components that bring those into reality
 &nbsp;
 &nbsp;

 ### personal·information ownership and control
-data and content stored in **Peoples•Cloud** has the highest degree of privacy and security
+data and content stored in **Peoples·Cloud** has the highest degree of privacy and security
-· by leveraging the services of Peoples•Cloud, companies that manage personal data on their own infrastructure have a way to determine their data·subjects’ wishes for the use, processing, sharing, and selling of their personal·information
+· by leveraging the services of Peoples·Cloud, companies that manage personal data on their own infrastructure have a way to determine their data·subjects’ wishes for the use, processing, sharing, and selling of their personal·information
 · this makes it simpler for both individuals and companies to manage personal·information
 · people are able to determine, in one place, how their personal·information is being collected, used, shared,